lkodinsson/MARS/Basic/PHB.md

 You can calculate the minimum of a stat by counting the number of dice you would roll and then adding any bonuses.

 For example: If you have a Fortitude of r22+1, that would be a ten-sided-die and a twelve-sided-die.
-2 dice, plus the modifier of plus 1, and the minimum roll is a 3.
+Two dice plus the modifier of 1 results in a minimum roll that is 3.

 If the amount of a resource recovered during a rest would be greater than the maximum amount you can have of that resource type, it would recover that amount instead.